15 Phylogenomics

 Yes, they form a monophyletic group.
 We can also say that this group of prehistoric strains form their own lineage.

 These are the most commonly used approach today.
-In general, probabilistic methods are statistical techniques that are based on models under which the observed data is generated through a stochastic process depending on a set of parameters which we want to estimate.
+In general, probabilistic methods are statistical techniques assuming that the observed data is generated through a stochastic process with a probablility depending on a set of parameters which we want to estimate.
 The probability of the data given the model parameters is called the likelihood.

 Question